-CSAs are encouraged to report all crimes disclosed or witnessed, on a timely basis, to Public Safety so that trained professionals can determine whether or not a crime or incident poses a continuing threat to safety, health, and wellbeing of the campus community.
+CSAs are encouraged to report all crimes disclosed or witnessed, on a timely basis, to Public Safety so that trained professionals can determine whether or not a crime or incident poses a continuing threat to the safety, health, and wellbeing of the campus community.
 In the event that a situation poses a continuing or imminent threat, College officials will determine if a Public Safety Alert or Emergency Notification System needs to be issued in order to inform and protect the campus community.

 If you are made aware of a crime or incident, you can report in any of the following ways:

 Contact Public Safety immediately at 607-274-3333 or 911 from any landline phone.

 Satellite office located in the Campus Center (M-F 10:00 am - 2:00 pm)

 Public Safety Building located on Farm Pond Road

 What information should I be prepared to report?

 Type of crime or incident, location of the crime, date of crime, and date crime was reported to you.

 The Clery Act requires that the Ithaca College collects, classifies, and discloses reported Clery Act crimes according to the institution's geographical jurisdiction.
 Providing accurate information regarding the general location of a crime is pertinent to the classification and disclosure of crime statistics, and to be able to assess campus safety.